fraqve/ThreatProfile/README.md

 Every protocol function follows the same pattern: take the shared data dictionary in, update it, return it.
 Made it way easier to build each new one once I had the pattern down — ICMP took me an entire afternoon to figure out, TCP took like 20 minutes.

+The judgment side (`assess.py`) is in progress now:

+- **ICMP assessment** — turns the raw ICMP data into an actual risk score per IP.
+Ping sweeps and unreachable floods scale in points the further they go past a free threshold, and a detected redirect instantly pushes the score past the flagging threshold on its own, since that's an active attack, not just reconnaissance.
+Returns the score, a flagged/not-flagged verdict, and a list of which specific behaviors contributed, so the result can actually explain itself instead of just being a number.
+Note it is not tested yet.

 ## What's not built yet

-- Deciding what actually counts as "suspicious enough to flag" — like, how many ports scanned is too many?
-I haven't built that logic yet.
+- Judgment logic for TCP, UDP, and DNS — deciding how many ports scanned or how many tunneling attempts is actually suspicious enough to flag
-- Turning the raw data into an actual readable report
+- Turning the raw data and verdicts into an actual readable report
 - VirusTotal enrichment for flagged IPs
 - AbuseIPDB enrichment for flagged IPs